Atlas-OS/Atlas/docs/architecture.md

 broker instead of an arbitrary RunAsTI launcher.

 The public broker accepts only typed Toggle and ResetServices operations and maps them to fixed installed entry points.
-It returns a structured result while the feature implementation remains in the shared PowerShell modules and toggle definitions.
+Its process contract is deliberately small: the target's exit code is returned to the caller, and validation or execution diagnostics are written to standard error.
+Internal native launch evidence is not part of the public protocol.
+Feature implementation remains in the shared PowerShell modules and toggle definitions.
 RunAsTI.cmd remains only as a deny-only compatibility stub for obsolete shortcuts.

 ## Safe Mode and CBS retry